Store Mapping

 // ^^^^^^^^^^^^^^^^^^^^^^^^^^^ ^^^^^^^^^^^^^^^^^

-// We create a new store with the we use the `map` function to "map" the store
+// Create a new store with the Use the `map` function to map the store

-// desired type (2nd of the `Lens`) and provide the lens, that `map` uses to process the mapping
+// desired type (2nd of the `Lens`) and provide the lens for the transformations

 render {